High five from ASTEP: Three validated planets and two eclipsing binaries in a diverse set of long-period candidates: Targets and observations

 \subsubsection{TESS photometry}

 NASA's TESS mission launched in 2018 to detect exoplanets via stellar brightness variations.
 It scans the sky in ~27-day sectors, searching for periodic dips caused by transiting planets.
 The mission provides 2-minute cadence lightcurves and full-frame images (FFIs) at 30-minute intervals, later improved in extended missions.
-Stars with validated transit-like signals are classified as TESS Objects of Interest (TOIs; \citealt{2021ApJS..254...39G}), including the five targets analyzed here.
+Stars with validated transit-like signals are classified as TESS Objects of Interest (TOIs; \citealt{2021ApJS..254...39G}), including the five targets analysed here.
 Observations are processed with the Science Processing Operations Center (SPOC) pipeline, which produces Presearch Data Conditioning-Simple Aperture Photometry (PDC-SAP) flux \citep{stumpe2012kepler,stumpe2014multiscale,2020RNAAS...4..201C}.
-For TOI-3457, we also use Quick-Look Pipeline (QLP) data when SPOC lightcurves are unavailable.
+For TOI-3457, we also used Quick-Look Pipeline (QLP) data when SPOC lightcurves are unavailable.
 Table~\ref{tab:tess_obs} summarises all TESS observations.
-We extract and normalise PDC-SAP flux using \lightkurve{} \citep{2018ascl.soft12013L}, correcting instrumental effects and filtering flagged data.
-SPOC and QLP lightcurves are further detrended with \texttt{wotan} \citep{Hippke_2019} to remove long-term stellar variability and residual systematics.
-We then verify candidate parameters from ExoFOP and perform an automated search for additional transit-like signals using the Transit Least Squares (TLS) algorithm \citep{2019_TLS}.
+We extracted and normalised PDC-SAP flux using \lightkurve{} \citep{2018ascl.soft12013L}, correcting instrumental effects and filtering flagged data.
+SPOC and QLP lightcurves were further detrended with \texttt{wotan} \citep{Hippke_2019} to remove long-term stellar variability and residual systematics.
+We then verified candidate parameters from ExoFOP and performed an automated search for additional transit-like signals using the Transit Least Squares (TLS) algorithm \citep{2019_TLS}.
 All lightcurves and signals are shown in Fig.~\ref{fig:tess_lightcurves}.
-To assess contamination, we inspect TESS target pixel files with \texttt{tpfplotter} (Fig.~\ref{fig:tess_pix}).
+To assess contamination, we inspected TESS target pixel files with \texttt{tpfplotter} (Fig.~\ref{fig:tess_pix}).
 The absence of nearby sources supports the interpretation that the signals originate from the target stars and are not affected by blending or dilution.